 Do you suffer when your period's due?
 We know, it's the worst, but what if we told you to sit back, relax and try a lovely cup of tea for PMS symptoms.
 Seriously – we're all about brewing up one of these delicious blends to help combat those pesky premenstrual symptoms.

 Ginger has been found to be as effective as ibuprofen in treating period pain with studies showing it relieves both pain and nausea.
-We love Ace Tea’s fiery ginger green tea!
-If you don’t like the taste of ginger though, just soak a towel in hot ginger tea and hold over your tummy for the same benefit.
+We love a fiery ginger tea, but if you don’t like the taste of ginger just soak a towel in hot ginger tea and hold the compress over your tummy for the same benefit.

-If you’re feel anxious, stressed or irritable you could do worse than enjoy a cup of chamomile tea.
-Chamomile is also known to help with insomnia, aiding a restful night’s sleep, and is great for when you feel a cold is coming on as it boosts your immunity.
+If you’re feel anxious, stressed or irritable a cup of chamomile tea can help.
+Chamomile is also known to ease insomnia, aiding a restful night’s sleep, and is great for when you feel a cold is coming on as it boosts your immunity.

-Green tea has numerous health benefits but did you know it can help with PMS-pimple outbreaks?
+Green tea has numerous health benefits but did you know it can help with PMS related pimple outbreaks?
 It’s all thanks to the antioxidant cathechin EGCG, which is a great anti-inflammatory.
-As well as sipping on green tea throughout the day, you can also dab wet teabags onto the affected areas.
-Your Tea do an amazing range!
+As well as sipping on green tea throughout the day, you can also dab wet teabags onto the affected areas for the same result.